 Ultimately, any kind of circle needs to be open to an outsider’s perspective.
-As it stands, journalists take a very authoritarian, hierarchal approach to their craft.
+As it stands, journalists take a very authoritarian, hierarchical approach to their craft.
 They’re the experts, you’re the readers, and anything you have to say is irrelevant.
 If you, as the reader, do not worship the ground they walk on, you’re doing it wrong.
 Don’t like it?
 Too bad – them’s the breaks.
-People who subscribe to this line of thinking forget that the common person can instantly hone on problems painstakingly obvious to them, but go unnoticed by the experienced.
+People who subscribe to this line of thinking forget that the common person can instantly home in on problems painstakingly obvious to them, but go unnoticed by the experienced.
 To allude to a classic tale, it is up to the fool and the child to point out the emperor isn’t wearing any clothes.
 Plagiarists such as Filip Miucin are exactly the kind of people who can thrive in an environment that actively dissuades constructive criticism – at least in the short term.
-These systems need to be open to scrutiny, and if journalists continue to lash out at those who disagree with them, we can expect many more Filip Miucins to follow.
+These systems need to be open to scrutiny, and if journalists continue to lash out at those who disagree with them, it’s only a matter of time before the next Filip Miucin arrives.

 Fortunately, the manner in which IGN handled the scandal was absolutely perfect.
 They correctly recognized him as a liability to the company and fired him immediately.
 When one considers their spotty track record, this was highly commendable.
 If nothing else, it does demonstrate to me that, as flawed as the gaming critical circle is, they do realize the importance of retaining an audience to a greater extent than their film-loving counterparts.
 We can only hope that journalists of any kind learn from these blunders and strive to improve their damaged relationship with readers.